 If your screening results fall into the category of ASC-US, a classification determines cells are abnormal but of undetermined significance, and you are under the age of 24, your gynecologist may advise waiting until your next Pap smear to make any additional treatment decisions.

 However, if your screening results indicate a more serious risk, your gynecologist may recommend a colposcopy to better diagnose any abnormalities.

 Perhaps the most common way to address cervical changes, a colposcopy is a diagnostic test that allows for further examination of the reason behind your abnormal results.

 During a colposcopy, your gynecologist will use an instrument that will magnify the cervix and look for any irregularities.
-If they see something irregular, they’ll take a small sample of tissue to perform a biopsy.
+If something appears irregular, a small sample of tissue will be taken for biopsy.
 Your biopsy results can help determine whether or not you need further treatment.

-“If your colposcopy results are negative, your gynecologist will likely just ask that you make an appointment for another Pap smear in another year.
-If your results are positive, however, this means that these cells have the potential to become cancerous and may need to be removed,” explains Dr. Tirado.
+"If your colposcopy results are negative, your gynecologist will likely just ask that you make an appointment for another Pap smear in a year.
+If your results are positive, however, this means that these cells have the potential to become cancerous and may need to be removed," explains Dr. Shields.

 Your gynecologist can help you determine what treatment option is best for you, and discuss your recommended cancer screening options going forward.

 Although getting called back for abnormal screening results is rare, don't let the fear of a phone call keep you from taking steps to protect your health.

 "A Pap smear is one of the best ways to protect yourself from cervical cancer, and to detect any abnormalities early.
 For this reason, it's important to make and keep your annual appointments and talk to your health care provider about any concerning symptoms," says Dr. Shields.